ashok-cs/PSP/Unit IV.md

 ```

 ### Exercise
-1. What is the output
+1. What is the output for the following code
 ```python
 >>> a,b,c = 10, 00, 000
 >>> (a, b, c)*2